"So what changed?" Yul Edochie shares how May helped him when he had little

 The actor's first wife, May Edochie, who was disappointed at her husband's action, responded to the post by leaving everything for God to judge.

-However, fans have stormed her social media page to drop consoling messages as they wished her well over the heartbreaking news.
+However, fans stormed her social media page to drop consoling messages, wishing her well over the heartbreaking news.

 Source: Legit.ng